yasir2000/openwrt-oldwiki-md/TableOfPeripheralHardware.rst

 As of 2007, USB-capable platforms include the Linksys WRTSL54GS, the ASUS WL-500g series and the ASUS WL-700 routers.
 The Linksys NSLU2 network attached storage interface may also be used to control various USB devices.

 == USB devices ==
+Due to the sheer and growing number of USB devices in circulation, this list is and will remain a work in progress.
+If you've tried any USB device with any version of OpenWRT, please report your findings by adding the device (and its status, including any drivers required) to this list:

 === Printers ===
 There are two printing subsystems in common use on this platform.
 The P910nd server is a simple pass-through with no capabilities for spooling or processing data before it is sent to the printer; its capabilities are limited but it will work with most USB printers.
 The CUPS common unified printing system is a spooler, it does process data into a form specific for each individual printer and it does allow printers to be shared through Samba, the Windows-compatible network device subsystem.